About Us

 Position Qualifications

-• Middle school English teaching experience (2 years documented preferred).
+• Middle school teaching experience (3 years documented) preferred.

-• Social Studies teaching experience (2 years documented preferred).
+• Social Studies teaching experience is a plus.

 Physical Qualifications